Richter BU Collection

 Appointed vicar general of the Diocese of Montpellier and titular canon (1939), he was also a member ofthe Montpellier Academy of Sciences and Letters from1941 to 1942, in the Literature section (though he never took his seat there).

-This highly cultured man assembled 2,500 documents fromthe19th and20th centurieson religion, philosophy, literature, history, and art history.
+This highly cultured man amassed 2,500 documents fromthe19th and20th centurieson religion, philosophy, literature, history, and art history.

 In his eulogy for Barthélémy, delivered by his successor to his seat atthe Academy of Sciences and Letters of Montpellierin 1942, Paul Rimbaud said, “The collection as a whole reveals the eclecticism of a scholar whose erudition was crowned by piety.”